SWEG-2016EC-Batch/Web-Wizards/ETS1455_Yidnekachew_Zerihun/number_0f_digit.md

-sorry mr yhe pseudocode found in playin with number .md
+sorry mr the pseudocode found in playin with number .md